- Academics Menu

-Students entering this program are required to purchase or lease a professional microcomputer system for home use.
+Students entering this program are required to purchase or lease a professional microcomputer system for home use that meets department defined minimum specifications.
 Computers are an integral part of all course instruction within the Engineering Science program.
-Computer specifications are available at www.sunyjefferson.edu or upon request.

 Career opportunities available to students graduating with a baccalaureate engineering degree from an accredited institution abound.
 Career opportunities can vary from research intensive product development to private consulting, and from international corporate settings to opportunities with public agencies.
 In 2010, salaries ranged from $66,000 to $130,000, depending on the field of engineering specialization and geographic location according to the U.S. Bureau of Labor Statistics.
 Some career options are as follows:

 As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
 JCC engineering graduates typically transfer to various four-year colleges and universities with full-junior status.
 Our graduates have transferred to Rochester Institute of Technology, Rensselaer Polytechnic Institute, Clarkson University, Syracuse University, Cornell University, SUNY Buffalo, Clemson University, SUNY Binghamton, University of Buffalo, SUNY ESF at Syracuse, and many more.
 Jefferson has partnered with some select academic institutions and developed agreements that help students transfer smoothly to specific baccalaureate programs.
 Currently, formal agreements exist with: